devendranaga/linux-systems-programming-with-c/loops_and_conditional_statements.md

     while (condition) {
         // series of statements
     }

+When the condition fails, the `while` conditional will not get executed.

 The series of statements are evaulated again and again till the condition becomes invalid.

 For ex: let us consider a case where we print 10 number from 1.